uhray/ractive-extensions-validator/README.md

 And all css tags start with `.ractive-validator`.
 So, i you wish to overwrite the default styling, you can do so by making the tag more specific like `body .ractive-validator ...` or `div.ractive-validator`.

+Additionally, whenever an input or textarea had in invalid value, it has the class `validator-invalid`, so you can use this to style it (like adding a red border).

 ## See Example

 To see the example page, clone the repo and run: